vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ### Domain impersonation protection
 ### What you can protect:
-With domain impersonation protection, you can protect the domains that you own in Microsoft 365 (accepted domains) as well as external domains, such as the domains of your vendors.
+Domain impersonation protection helps secure both your organization’s domains (accepted domains) and external domains, such as vendor domains, from impersonation attempts.

 ### How it works
 Domain impersonation prevents the sender’s email domain from appearing in a message that looks like a real email domain.
 For example, `contoso.com` could be impersonated as `c0ntoso.com` or `contoso.co`.
 Even though SPF, DKIM and DMARC will pass for the domain `c0ntoso.com` or `contoso.co`, the email will be labeled with Protection Policy Category `DIMP` (domain impersonation) in the `X-Forefront-Antispam-Report` message header.